LinkedEarth/RLeapFROGS/chapters/module3.md

 THe ```tidyr``` package, alongside ```tibble```, ```dplyr```, and ```ggplot2```, are all part of ```tidyverse```.
 This set of packages follow an inuitive underlying philosophy which make data science in R much easier.
 These packages are designed to work together, and the effort required to learn them will repay itself quickly with enhanced speed and quality in your code.

+tibbles allow for a more complex data structure.
+For example, each cell of a column could contain a list.
+That list could be a single value, a vector, or another list.
+This offers the ability for nested data structures.

 <codeblock id="03_05">
 </codeblock>